Futilediploma/SprinkSync/README.md

-# 🏗️ PMai - Construction Management Platform
+# 🏗️ SprinkSync - Construction Management Platform

 > A modern, full-stack construction management platform built for efficiency and scale